NormandaleWells/CSn/CS1/Algorithm_correctness.md

 program state, but as with any use of global variables, this is best avoided.)

-We'll start with a discussion of pre-conditions, post-conditions, and (loop) invariants, and then revisit our basic array-based algorithms to incorporate informal proofs of correctness.
+We'll start with general discussions of pre-conditions, post-conditions, and (loop) invariants, and then revisit our basic array-based algorithms to incorporate these concepts to provide informal proofs of correctness.
 Finally, we'll use these concepts to develop a pair of additional algorithms, which are variations on binary search called `lower_bound()` and `upper_bound()`.